 - Both, as it arises from lymphocytes and is a blood cancer.

-Answer: The correct answer is D or both.
-All cancers that arise from lymphocytes, a type of our white blood cells (WBC), are called lymphomas.
+Correct answer is D or both.
+All cancers that arise from lymphocytes, a type of our white blood cells, are called lymphomas.
 As CLL is a cancer of the lymphocytes, specifically the B lymphocytes, it is included in the broad category of Non-Hodgkin’s Lymphomas (NHL).
 That’s good because we may qualify for NHL clinical trials.
-It is also a leukemia, as the cancerous lymphocytes appears in the blood in most patients.
-Leukemia means “white blood” and so named because of the excessive number of WBC seen in some blood cancer, including CLL.
-SLL (small lymphocytic lymphoma) is a less common form of the same disease where the cancer cells are not found in excess in the blood stream.
+It is also a leukemia as the cancerous lymphocytes appears in the blood in most patients.
+SLL (small lymphocytic lymphoma) is a less common form of the exact same disease where the cancer cells are not found in excess in the blood stream.

 THE BASICS: Test Before Treat™